xinity/dcos-docs-site/pages/1.11/installing/production/patching/index.md

 A DC/OS patch describes a set of changes and supporting data designed to update, fix, or improve the features/functionality of DC/OS.
 A point release that consists of minor changes is also called a patch.

 A patching process includes the following:
-- Addresses fixed issues, known issues/limitations, notable changes and security enhancements
+- Addresses fixed issues, known issues and limitations, notable changes, and security enhancements
 - Does not impact workloads which is an essential piece of patching live clusters with no downtime
 - Helps users to understand the minor changes impacting the functionality of DC/OS

 <p class="message--note"><strong>NOTE: </strong>These instructions are only appropriate for a change to the cluster configuration or the maintenance version number.
 Example: DC/OS 1.11.1 --> 1.11.2</p>

-- To update to a newer major or minor version (e.g. 1.10 to 1.11), refer to the instructions for [upgrading](/1.11/installing/production/upgrading/).
+- To update to a newer major or minor version (for example, from 1.10 to 1.11), refer to the instructions for [upgrading](/1.11/installing/production/upgrading/).

 If patching is performed on a supported OS with all prerequisites fulfilled, then the patch **should** preserve the state of running tasks on the cluster.

 ## Important guidelines